 Students enrolled in this program have the opportunity to take courses from several departments and from faculty with expertise in a variety of discipline-many of which are true leaders in the respective fields.
 Through their coursework, experience at seminars, and capstone projects, provides a multidisciplinary experience.

 The MHS offers two tracks: one focused on economic evaluation and the other on outcomes research.
 Students will take a common core of courses, including health economics, economic evaluation, biostatistics, and epidemiology.
 Each track will allow students to take additional courses to hone their skills in their respective specialty.

 Graduates of this program are well positioned to pursue careers in academia, government, and industry.
 This program also prepares students for further doctoral training in economics and health policy.

-Note: Applicants for Fall 2018 should apply to the MHS in Health Economics in the Department of Health Policy and Management through SOPHAS.
+Applicants should apply to the MHS in Health Economics in the Department of Health Policy and Management through SOPHAS.

 Jeromie Ballreich, PhD